-Students must advocate for their right to access services, not parents, teachers or counselors.
-Students need to set up a meeting with the Center for Equal Access (the Center) Director after documentation has been received (more information about obtaining accommodations) and articulate how their diagnosis, disability, or limitation impacts their learning or learning environment.
+Students must advocate for their right to access services, not parents, teachers, or counselors.
+Students need to set up a meeting with the Center for Equal Access (the Center) Director after documentation has been received (see Obtaining Academic Accommodations) and articulate how their diagnosis, disability, or limitation impacts their learning or learning environment.

 FAMILY MEMBER'S ROLE: Assist your student with understanding and articulating what their disability or diagnosis is and how it impacts the way they learn or function in a learning and living environment.